 What is summer without slices of juicy watermelon, cantaloupe or honeydew?
 It’s a great choice to plant and grow with kids as a summer gardening project.
 Choose a variety based on the amount of garden space you have.
 Compact plants won’t require as much growing space as traditional varieties, but will produce the same juicy melons.
 We grow our melons in a south-facing flower bed.
 This gives them plenty of room to spread out, and they run underneath our blueberry bushes, so they’re not in the way.

 Here’s a heat loving vegetable that is the perfect tall plant to grow in a summer garden.
 Upright plants don’t take up much space and produce large yellow flowers before producing okra pods.
 Harvest when pods are 4-5 inches long and add to soups, stews and gumbo.
 Slice crosswise, dredge in cornmeal and fry until golden brown for a southern favorite.
 Okra is also incredibly easy to freeze for later use.

 Peppers not only produce flavorful heat, they grow best in the hot summer.
 The hotter the better, making them ideal for a summer garden.
 Easy care plants grow equally well in-ground or in containers.

+Now you know what to grow in a summer garden!
+(And take some risks and grow something you’ve never tried before.)
 So take up what is no longer producing from your early spring garden, and get some of these fresh summer veggies growing.
 These heat loving plants should take your garden into the early fall (if you live in a warmer climate).
 I’d love to know what you enjoy growing in the summer garden!
 Have a great week and happy gardening!